Conversation-Bot/conversation_bot/README.md

 Only commit if you really need to
 Be nice to people who don't like the commit (and be nice in general) Must be approved by me unless I gave you complete access to this repos.
+Don't backseat mod (e.g. Doing things a person with write access would do, such as saying that you approve a pull request.
+If you have contributed before and approve though, ping me and I will approve or decline it.)

+# Comment Rules
+Be nice to others (no-brainer, really)
+Don't meme, again.
+Don't post anything like +1, I agree, etc.
+If someone disagrees, don't be all "My request is better than any you'll ever make!"
+Don't be toxic.
+Make fun of windows 8 every time or ban xd